 Research grants held

-Details of all relevant grants obtained in the last five years should be provided, including personal research training awards or fellowships, plus any additional previous grants relevant to this application.
+Please give the details of all relevant grants obtained in the last five years, including personal research training awards or fellowships, plus any additional previous grants relevant to this application.
 Please indicate clearly any co-applicants and provide brief details of the nature and full extent of your involvement (e.g. project design, project management, day to day running, data collection, data analysis, writing papers for publication, etc.).

 Please also include in the ‘Role in Research Grant’ box for each entry: registration number and name of registry and the DOI of the main related publication.
 Where the study is still ongoing or final results have not yet been published, please provide an estimated publication date.
 This is in line with the NIHR policy on clinical trial registration and disclosure of results.